ChendrayanV/PowerShell.Wiz.Utility/docs/Get-PSWizAuthenticationToken.md

 ## OUTPUTS

+### None
+###     The function sets the authentication token and data center information in script scope variables.
 ## NOTES
 The retrieved access token is stored in the global variable $Access_Token.
 The data center information extracted from the token is stored in the global variable $Data_Center.